There’s been so much talk of Insta lately–and not much of it has been positive.

-Sure, as bloggers, we all hate the new algorithm.
-Sure, we can rant and rave about it until the end of time.
-Sure, we can cross our fingers and toes and hope that Instagram pays attention to our desperate cries.
+Sure, as bloggers, we all hate the new algorithm that doesn’t show much of our content to the majority of our followers.
+Yes, we can rant and rave about it until the end of time.
+No kidding, we can cross our fingers and toes and hope that Instagram pays attention to our desperate cries.

-But, in the mean time, what are we going to do about it?
+But, in the mean time, what are we actually going to do about it?

-Yes, that’s right –nothing.
+Exactly–nothing.
 Because, as much as we’d like to, we can’t do anything about it.
 It’s out of our control.
+Sigh.

-Or, if you’re a beauty blogger showing off one of your favourite products, create a post of yourself applying the product – in action.
+Alternatively, if you’re a beauty blogger showing off one of your favourite products, create a post of yourself applying the product in action.

-Essentially, make your photos come to life and show that there’s a person behind your profile.
-A person who is unique and has their own individual stories to tell.
+Essentially, make your photos come to life and show that there’s a person behind your profile–a person who is unique and has a whole host of interesting stories to tell.

 And how do you create said photos?
 With a half decent camera, of course.

-Contrary to popular belief, don’t need a fancypants vlogging-style camera.
-In fact, I find that my iPhone 7 camera does the trick the majority of the time.
+Contrary to popular belief, don’t need a fancypants vlogging-style camera to develop beautiful, eye-catching images for your social media channels or blog.
+In fact, I find that my iPhone 7 camera often does the trick quite nicely.

-Just make sure that you always have good lighting when it comes to taking Insta photos and remove anything too distracting in the background that you can’t crop out later.
+Just make sure that you always have good lighting when it comes to taking Insta photos and remove anything too distracting from the background that you can’t crop out later.

-Having a “theme” basically means that they’re using the same presets and filters via photo editing apps to maintain a consistent and cohesive look across all their profile photos.
+FYI, a lot of big bloggers have a certain theme that they follow on their profiles.
+This basically means that they’re using the same presets and filters via photo editing apps to maintain a consistent and cohesive look across all their profile photos.

 On my current favourite photo editing app VSCO, for example, you can simply copy and paste edits from your previous photos onto your new photos.

-Captain Obvious over here, but you’re not going to grow your profile if you’re hardly ever posting photos to Insta.
+Captain Obvious over here, but you’re not going to figure out how to beat the Instagram algorithm and grow your profile if you’re hardly ever posting photos.

-If you think about it – the more content you’re posting more often, the more chance you’ve got of getting your photos “out there” and seen.
-So, try to post daily if you can.
+If you think about it, the more content you’re posting–and more often–the more chance you’ve got of getting your photos “out there” and seen.
+Therefore, try to post daily if you can.
 Or, if you can’t post daily, post as regularly as you can.